Accessibility Checklist for Testers

 • Image alt text

-• How to test: Web Developer Extension > Images > Display Alt Attributes.
+• How to test: Use a tool like Web Developer Extension, Images Bookmarklet or right click + “Inspect”.
 Do the alt texts reflect the function of the image?

 • User impact: Screen reader, assistive tech, slow internet, low vision, blind